The Pros and Cons of Online Banking

 Customer Service With Online Bank Accounts

-Things are improving, but you may occasionally have trouble with customer service.
+You may occasionally have trouble with customer service though it's improving.
 With a brick-and-mortar bank, you’ll likely have some familiarity with the staff, and at a small credit union, the staff might even know you well.
 If you’re the type of person who enjoys the personal interaction, it’s easier to find that at a brick-and-mortar institution.
-On the other hand, you might want to just get things done and move on about your business, in which case online banks are probably more efficient.

 Sometimes problems are easier to solve in person.
 If there is a mistake somewhere, a face-to-face discussion may be the most effective way to make progress when things are confusing.
 You won’t have to wait on hold and deal with an “escalation” process when everybody can sit down together and figure things out.

-Why does the staff matter?
-It’s easier to get good service if you know them, they know you, and they know what you typically do with your accounts.
+The staff at a brick-and-mortar bank branch matters, because it’s easier to get good service if you know them, they know you, and they know what you typically do with your accounts.
 You can pick and choose who you deal with if you’re familiar with the employees (hopefully there’s somebody there who you like working with).

-However, online banks often require that you play the “1-800 Lottery”.
+However, online banks often require that you play the “1-800 lottery.”
 You might get somebody helpful and knowledgeable, or you might not.
-On the bright side, you can always hang up and call back – hoping for a better-qualified representative, but that’s frustrating.
-In recent years, customer service has improved at most online banks.
+On the bright side, you can always hang up and call back, hoping for a better-qualified representative, but that’s frustrating.
+Fortunately, customer service continues to improve at most online banks.

 Other Reasons to Avoid Online Bank Accounts

 Sometimes online banking websites go down.
 When this happens, there's no backup branch that you can go to, and the customer-service phone lines will likely be clogged.
 To protect yourself, always keep a local bank or credit union account open with some emergency cash so you won't be penniless while they fix the problem.